Ever find yourself growing spiritually stale?

 “As iron sharpens iron, so a friend sharpens a friend…”

 GROWTH STEP: If you’re feeling a bit disconnected, why not initiate a get-together with someone in your oikos to hang out, grab coffee, or maybe even pray together?
-While deepening relationships takes time, you might be surprised how one small step forward can lighten your load and spur you on to each new growth step forward.
+While deepening relationships takes time, you might be surprised how one small step forward can lighten your load and spur you on to take a growth step forward.

 Whatever strategy you choose, one thing is clear.